blaisetine/blaisetine.github.io/_pages/work.md

 Collaborated to the design and implementation of the Direct3D graphics rasterizer on Windows CE.
 Implemented state-of-the art OpenGL ES software renderer with fixed function pipeline.
 Acquired experience in JIT compilation for ARM architectures.
 Acquired experience in kernel drivers development for embedded systems.

-## Software Developer - Microsoft - Redmond, WA - 2006
-Visual Studio Team

-Collaboared to the design and implementation of the Visual Studio IDE deployment framework.
-Implemented a full scale automation framework for validating applications deployment.
-Acquired experience in database and web services development using C++ and .Net technology.

-# Software Developer - IBM Almaden Research - San Jose, CA - 2000
-Designed and implemented data acquisition software for silicon sputtering machines.
-Researched novel algorithms to speed up data acquisition using LabView.
-Worked closely with IBM researchers and learned core methodologies of experimental research.

 Proficient Skills
 ======